sims718718/UnifiedThreatHunting/README.md

 ## Types of Threat Hunting

 There are various methods described for conducting hunt operations: structured, unstructured, TTP-focused, intel-focused, data-driven, etc. While this Unified Threat Hunting Process may seem structured, that doesn’t mean your hypothesis can’t be driven by data in an unstructured manner.
+This process aims to incorporate various types of threat hunting allowing a modular approach.
+Really we would use all of these techniques to ensure we are thoroughly testing our hypothesis.

-Following the PACE method for data analysis and regardless of your hypothesis you should aim to explore and understand the data sources relevant to your hunt.
+Following data science principles and regardless of your hypothesis, you should aim to explore and understand the data sources relevant to your hunt.
 This will be explained more when we begin executing the hunt.

 ---